Time-dependent Hierarchical Dirichlet Model for Timeline Generation

 \section{Abstract}

-Timeline Generation aims at summarizing news from different epochs and telling readers how an event evolves.
-It is a new challenge that combines salience ranking with novelty detection.
-For long-term public events, the main topic usually includes various aspects across different epochs and each aspect has its own evolving pattern.
-Existing approaches neglect such hierarchical topic structure involved in the news corpus in timeline generation.
-In this paper, we develop a novel time-dependent Hierarchical Dirichlet Model (HDM) for timeline generation.
-Our model can aptly detect different levels of topic information across corpus and such structure is further used for sentence selection.
-Based on the topic mined fro HDM, sentences are selected by considering different aspects such as relevance, coherence and coverage.
-We develop experimental systems to evaluate 8 long-term events that public concern.
-Performance comparison between different systems demonstrates the effectiveness of our model in terms of ROUGE metrics.
+Timeline Generation, through generating news timelines from the massive data of news corpus, aims at providing readers with summaries about the evolvement of an event.
+It is a new challenge of summarization that combines salience ranking with novelty detection.
+For a long-term public event, the main topic usually includes many different sub-topics at varying epochs, which also has its own evolving patterns.
+Existing approaches fail to utilize such hierarchical topic structure involved in the news corpus for timeline generation .
+In this paper, we develop a novel time-dependent Hierarchical Dirichlet Tree Model (tHDT) for timeline generation.
+Our model can aptly detect different levels of topic information in corpus and the structure is further used for sentence selection.
+Based on the topic distribution mined from tHDT, sentences are selected through an overall consideration of relevance, coherence and coverage.
+We develop experimental systems to compare different rival algorithms on 8 long-term events of public concern.
+The performance comparison demonstrates the effectiveness of our proposed model in terms of ROUGE metrics.